cmjd1993/RepData_PeerAssessment1/PA1_template.md

 **Total NAs:** 2304

 #### 2. Devise a strategy for filling in all of the missing values in the dataset.

+The simpliest strategy was the strategy advised in the asssignment, if there is an NA in the data, it should be replaced by the mean steps.

 #### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

-The simpliest strategy was the strategy advised in the asssignment, if there is an NA in the data that it is replaced by the average steps.
+Using transform() to transform NAs to the mean steps.

 ```r